Stig Inge Bjørnebye: Managerial career

 Bjørnebye returned to football in a non-playing capacity when he was selected by the Norwegian Football Association to replace Harald Aabrekk as Norway's assistant manager, subordinate to the newly appointed Åge Hareide.
 Prior to the announcement, the media in England had reported that Bjørnebye was considering maintaining a relationship with Blackburn by becoming a scout for the club.
-He vacated his position in 2006 to succeed Tom Nordlie as manager of IK Start.
+He vacated his position in 2006 to succeed Tom Nordlie as manager of Start.
 Success was forthcoming in his first season; the club competed in Europe and Bjørnebye was the highest earning coach of the season, ahead of his predecessor Nordlie, with an income of almost seven million krone.
 His appointment lasted two seasons, ending with dismissal in September 2007, after a series of poor results that placed the club in serious danger of being relegated from the Tippeligaen.
 He was replaced by Benny Lennartsson, who was unable to preserve the club's premier league status; Start were relegated to Norway's second tier.

-On 15 March 2015, Stig Inge Bjørnebye succeeded Erik Hoftun as the sports director of Eliteserien club, Rosenborg Ballklub.
-He since has won The Double with Rosenborg Ballklub two seasons (2015 and 2016).
-Rosenborg Ballklub is the first club in the history of Norwegian football to do so two consecutive seasons.
+On 15 March 2015, Stig Inge Bjørnebye succeeded Erik Hoftun as the sports director of Eliteserien club Rosenborg.
+He since has won the double with Rosenborg two seasons (2015 and 2016).
+Rosenborg is the first club in the history of Norwegian football to do so two consecutive seasons.
 As the sports director of Rosenborg Ballklub he has many responsibilities, among many others signing on new players and renewing contracts with existing players.
 The most notable signing came on 6 March 2017: Nicklas Bendtner signed on for a three-year contract with the Norwegian side.
 This was the most surprising and most notable signing in the history of Norwegian football.
 Teammate Pål André Helland commented: "It shouldn't come as a surprise if he becomes the top scorer and we win the league."

-In 2021 Bjørnebye succeeded Peter Christiansen as the sports director of the Superligaen club AGF in Denmark.
+In 2021, Bjørnebye succeeded Peter Christiansen as the sports director of the Superligaen club AGF in Denmark.
+In January 2025, AGF hired a new sports director.
+So Stig's contract was not renewed and he left Aarhus.

+In December 2025, he become interim football consultant and adviser at Rangers.
+On 18 June 2026 it was confirmed that he had been appointed on a permanent contract as Rangers' Performance Director.
+His role continues to focus on first team recruitment as well as overseeing the performance department and youth academy.

 Personal life

-Bjørnebye is married to the former Byåsen IL handball player Hege Frøseth, with whom he has three children.
+Bjørnebye is married to the former Byåsen handball player Hege Frøseth, with whom he has three children.